mviereck/dockerfile-x11docker-lxde-wine/README.md

   - x11docker --desktop x11docker/lxde-wine

  - Use host folder to preserve installed Windows applications.
 Create a container user similar to your host user to avoid file permission issues:
-   - x11docker --desktop --hostuser --home x11docker/lxde-wine
+  - x11docker --desktop --hostuser --home x11docker/lxde-wine start

 # known issues:
  - wine-gecko2.40 is installed, but seems to be not recognized